mc2-center/minidream-r-env/README.md

 *Note*: If the user is still getting error after the above steps, we might want to change group ownership of the `/var/run/docker.sock file` by using: `sudo chown root:docker /var/run/docker.sock`.
 Reference could be found [here](https://linuxhandbook.com/docker-permission-denied/) and [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo#:~:text=I%20still%20had%20to%20give%20the%20/var/run/docker.sock%20socket%20and%20/var/run/docker%20directory%20the%20proper%20permissions%20to%20make%20it%20work%3A)

+6. Update forum link in `minidream-challenge/scoring_harness/messages.py`
+After students submit their work, they would get a message from the system.
+You could update `support_forum_url` and `challenge_instructions_url`